-Second, we test interview claims about salmon consumption providing health benefits, particularly through omega-3 fatty acid intakes.
-UK dietary guidelines recommend that adults eat two portions (2 x 140 g) of aquatic foods every week, with one of those being an oily fish, such as salmon (NHS, 2024).
-Food composition tables confirm that a 140 g portion contains over 100% of an adult’s recommended intake of omega-3 fatty acids, vitamins B12 and D, and thus can be a significant contributor to dietary nutrient intakes (Willer et al. 2023).
-However, ‘convenience’ farmed salmon products, such as smoked salmon or fishcakes, had less EPA and DHA than fresh salmon, with levels that were below the recommended daily intake for omega-3 fatty acids (Fig. 4b).
-Such prepared products account for 39% of the UK farmed salmon market (Straume et al., 2024), suggesting contributions to omega-3 fatty acid intakes may be overstated.
-Indeed, focus on omega-3 fatty acid content also belies other health benefits of consuming a diverse set of aquatic foods (Beal et al., 2024).
-For example, seafood products available in the UK are sources of several nutrients, including iodine (e.g. cod), iron (e.g. farmed mussels), or zinc (e.g. shrimp / prawns), that have relatively lower concentrations in farmed salmon (Robinson et al., 2022).
-Other oily fish such as herring, mackerel, and sardine also contain comparable or higher omega-3 fatty acid levels to farmed salmon (Fig. 4b).
+All interviewees identified salmon nutritional value as being important to consumers, particularly noting its high omega-3 fatty acid content.
+Indeed, UK dietary guidelines recommend that adults eat two portions (2 x 140 g) of aquatic foods every week, with one of those being an oily fish, such as salmon (NHS, 2024).
+A 140 g portion of farmed salmon contains over 100% of an adult’s recommended intake of omega-3 fatty acids, vitamins B12 and D, and thus can be a significant contributor to dietary nutrient intakes (Willer et al. 2023).
+However, ‘convenience’ products such as smoked salmon or fishcakes, that were also considered important in consumer demand, have less EPA and DHA than fresh salmon, with levels below the recommended daily intake (Fig. 4b).
+Other oily fish such as herring, mackerel, and sardine also contained comparable or higher omega-3 fatty acid levels to farmed salmon (Fig. 4b).

 Figure 4 | Price and nutrient content of UK animal food products. a) Average price (£ GBP per kg) of animal-source foods in national food surveys that included salmon products (2018-24) and b) omega-3 fatty acid (EPA and DHA) content in UK aquatic food products (those >0.25 g per 100 g).
 Products were aggregated by common species name, and coloured by processing type (convenience products were pre-cooked, e.g. smoked fish or fish cakes).
 Terrestrial animal products contained negligible amounts of EPA and DHA (median = 0.03 g per 100 g).
 Dashed line shows the Nutrient Reference Value for adult women, indicating recommended daily intake of EPA and DHA (1.1 g) (FAO, 2010).
 Secondary y-axis shows the mean EPA and DHA concentration for each species.

-Third, we examine the prevalence of sustainability accreditation in farmed salmon products, arising from interviewees who noted retailer labelling associated with positive perceptions of farmed salmon (e.g., ‘local’, ‘wild’, and ‘organic’).
-Multiple accreditation schemes and ecolabels have been introduced to promote sustainability standards for aquatic foods, introducing confusion for markets and consumers, with variable success in improving sustainability (Roheim et al., 2018).
-Labelling schemes used for farmed salmon have been considered indicators of environmental or social responsibility, rather than sustainability standards (Gulbrandsen et al., 2022).
-Indeed, accreditation movements may help larger companies to exert market influence by re-defining sustainability (Aarset et al., 2020), while environmental footprints remain large, due to longstanding impacts associated with aquafeeds (e.g. emissions and land use) (Kuempel et al., 2023; Newton and Little, 2018).
-ASC and other aquatic food ecolabels have been criticised for failing to capture these broader system impacts of salmon production (Gulbrandsen et al., 2022), having weak certification criteria, and even for misleading consumers (Jacquet et al., 2010).
-Labelling thus appears to serve as a powerful demand-growth factor.
-Industry influence in this area remains strong, with, for example, the UK government approving legislation in 2024 to market farmed products as ‘Scottish Salmon’, a labelling protection previously reserved for wild-caught products (Scotland, 2024).

 Discussion